ezylang/EvalEx/docs/concepts/parsing_evaluation.md

 System.out.println(result.getNumberValue()); // prints 6.00
 ```

-The data conversion of the passed values will automatically be performed through the created
+The data conversion of the passed values will automatically be performed through a customizable converter.
-_EvaluationObject_.

 The map can also hold data of different types:
 ```java